 Dog’s are not obligate carnivores.
 The more appropriate classification for dogs is a scavenging carnivore.
 Generally, a scavenger is an animal that eats mostly dead things.
 They feed on leftover carcasses and fallen plants.

 They play an important role in the animal kingdom as they eat the leftovers of other animals.
 This doesn't mean that they can't or don't hunt live prey too.
-Live prey is, more often then not, in short supply in the wild, so scavenging for whatever meat sources are available is how many wild dogs and other scavenging animals have survived.
+Live prey is, more often than not, in short supply in the wild, so scavenging for whatever meat sources are available is how many wild dogs and other scavenging animals have survived.

 In the wild, dogs eat whatever food sources they can find.
 When food is scarce, animal protein may not be easily available for days, or even weeks at a time.
 They must be able to survive on a meatless diet, but will naturally gravitate towards animal protein when it is available.